jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 __type__

 The overall type of change this git commit contains.
-This is what determines if the next semantic version should bump the major, minor, or patch version.
+This is what determines if the next semantic version should increment the major, minor, or patch version.
 There are a few types that we can use.
 * feat
 * fix
 * docs